radeksulc/ibm-bai-workshop/README.md

 The environments for the labs will remain available for couple of days after the workshop so you will be able to discover all the available labs on your own.

-Before attending the virtual workshop, we recommend watching this brief video at <https://www.youtube.com/watch?v=aLPi281Z8NQ>.
+Before attending the virtual workshop, we recommend watching this brief [video](https://www.youtube.com/watch?v=aLPi281Z8NQ).

-## Presentations
+# Presentations
 <https://ibm.box.com/TODO>

-## Environments
+# Environments
 Two kinds of environment will be used during the hands-on labs.
 One is ocntainer-based with OpenShift.
 Second one is on-prem with BAI installed on plain Docker with no Kubernetes cluster.

 1. Container-based environment<br>